Lockhart ISD joins growing list of school districts seeing decline in students’ grades

 In an email to KXAN, spokesperson Christina Courson said last year at this time, Lockhart High School had 11% of students with failing grades.
 That number has jumped to 29% this year.

+“My son usually is… an honor roll student,” she explained.
+“My daughter, same thing—A/B, honor roll.
+But right now, the first time I ever saw his grade was at 33, and I was just like…”

+Swenson says part of the grade is due to a large number of absences when her son was, in fact, in class.
+Another large part is due to missing assignments.
+She says they’re working with campus to sort both issues out.

-Courson says Lockhart High School discovered that several of its teachers were not following grading guidelines.
-Some had only entered a couple of daily assignment grades, rather than the required one per week.
+Courson says Lockhart High School discovered several of its teachers were not following grading guidelines.
+Some had only entered a couple of daily assignment grades rather than the required one per week.

 Courson said the high school principal also reviewed grading requirements with all staff members on Wednesday.